 Credential Configuration: The Master Credential (Km) and corresponding Master Credential Identifier (KmId) are either pre-provisioned for Entity A and the MAF or remotely provisioned thanks to Remote Security Provisioning Frameworks described in clause 8.3.
+The format of KmId is defined in clause 10.6 "KmId Format".
+Entity A is also provisioned with the MAF URI to contact during the MAF Handshake.
+If Entity A is a CSE, then Entity A shall also be configured with its CSE-ID (not shown in the figure).

-Association Configuration: Entity A, Entity B, and the MAF shall be configured with the information needed for the authentication and identification during MAF Handshake and Association Security Handshake:
+Association Configuration: Entity A and the MAF shall be configured with the information needed for the authentication and identification during MAF Handshake and Association Security Handshake: